I really only love God as much as I love the person I love the least.

 ~/.ssh/known_hosts file.
 If your

-servers to attack using your compromised credentials.
-Be a good
+to attack using your compromised credentials.
+Be a good citizen and hash

 Host * HashKnownHosts yes